zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 ------

-The one says, "You're not addressing my crux!
+The one says, "You're still not addressing my crux!
 I don't doubt what you say about minimizing prediction error.
 But what if I don't care about that?
-Suppose I assign _high utility_ to using the squiggly _blegg\*_ category boundary—such that the utility of using my preferred category outweighs the disutility of making less accurate predictions.
+My utility function assigns high value to using the squiggly _blegg\*_ category boundary—such that the utility of using my preferred category outweighs the disutility of making less accurate predictions.
 You _can_ define a word any way you want—if you're willing to pay the costs."

+... so, you just intrinsically assign high utility to using the same communication signal to encode eggness-2/blueness-1 observations as eggness-6/blueness-6 observations, given the joint distribution specified in my story problem about sorting objects in a factory?
+Really?

+"... yes!"

+... okay, but where would that kind of exotic utility function come from?
+How would it arise naturally in an intelligent system?

+I think a fundamental misunderstanding of what the "utility function" concept is good for is masking the real reason we're having this argument.

+I'm reminded of the claim that everyone is intrinsically selfish—that we only do things because of their effects on our own state of mind.
+[When confronted with the counterexample of a mother sacrificing her life to save her child, the reply goes: "But she still did it because _she valued_ that choice above others—because of the _feeling of importance_ she attached to that decision."](https://www.lesswrong.com/posts/n5ucT5ZbPdhfGNLtP/terminal-values-and-instrumental-values)

+There's a trivial sense in which you can interpret any action taken by an agent as being taken because the agent _values taking that action_.